 Q. What is the advantage of a ceramic heater?

 A ceramic heater provides affordable supplemental heat.
 This type of heater is available for as little as $25 and can boost the temperature in rooms that might be underserved by a home’s HVAC system.
 And since most ceramic heaters are compact and weigh around 5 pounds, they can be moved around easily.

 Q. Do ceramic heaters use a lot of electricity?

 Since the Environmental Protection Agency’s Energy Star program doesn’t cover space heaters, it’s tough to compare the efficiency of different models.
 However, a standard 1,500-watt space heater typically costs about 20 cents an hour to run.
 If one is running it for 8 hours a day, it would cost around $50 a month for that supplemental heat in addition to the cost of running a whole home furnace.

 Q. Can I leave my ceramic heater on all night?

 When operated and positioned properly, a ceramic heater is safe for overnight use.
-Make sure the space heater is not located near any flammable objects or materials, and only purchase a ceramic heater that has standard safety features, which include automatic shutoff if the unit should overheat or tip over.
+Users must make sure the space heater is not located near any flammable objects or materials.
+Only purchase a ceramic heater that has standard safety features, which include automatic shutoff if the unit should overheat or tip over.